pantheon-systems/documentation/source/partials/additionalResources/lw4.md

-## Congratulations on completing Website Performance with Varnish, Redis, and New Relic! 🎉
+## More resources for Website Performance with Varnish, Redis, and New Relic

 Speed ahead to the next class!
 Sign up for workshop #5: [Going Live Best Practices](https://pantheon.io/live-workshops/going-live-best-practices).
 Or you could pick one of our other [Live Workshops](https://pantheon.io/live-workshops) happening every Thursday.

+- <Youtube src="j1v2gAV7R_A"  start="12" />

 ### Your Feedback Helps